JUA96/Joe-Portfolio/README.md

 #### 3. Predicting US Border Crossings

-The project aim was to see if it was possible to forecast US Border Crossings volumes.
-Specifically, I wanted to predict which states and ports, entrants would arrive through, as well as establish how likley it was the entrants would arrive on foot or by car...
+The project goal was to see if it was possible to forecast US Border Crossings volumes.
+Specifically, I wanted to predict which states and ports, entrants would arrive through, as well as establish how likley it was the entrants would arrive on foot or by car.

+- Deploying various time-series forecasting models ARIMA and Random Walk, I succefully predicted the volume of entrants over the next 5 years.

+The project is here: [US Border Crossing Predictions](https://github.com/JUA96/VScode-ML-projects-python/blob/master/US-Border-Data.ipynb)

+Software used:

+- Python, VS Code IDE

 **Other Projects**